-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: 2007-2022

-Here we have a long-running and well-loved franchise that follows the adventures of treasure hunters Nathan Drake and Chloe Frazer.
-The Uncharted series of games takes players on a globe-spanning set of adventures.
-The games have featured a variety of settings based on real-world locations, and as such players can explore, climb, swim, fight and solve puzzles across multiple world maps.
-Some of these include Panama, the Amazon rainforest, an unknown South American island, Tibet, Istanbul, Borneo, Nepal, London and Colombia, to name a few.
-Immerse yourself in a variety of cities, jungles, islands and other locales in these incredible action-adventure games.
+This long-running and well-loved franchise follows the adventures of treasure hunters Nathan Drake and Chloe Frazer.
+The Uncharted series of games takes players on a globe-spanning set of adventures featuring a variety of settings based on real-world locations.
+Players can explore, climb, swim, fight, and solve puzzles across multiple world maps.
+Some of these include Panama, the Amazon rainforest, an unknown South American island, Tibet, Istanbul, Borneo, Nepal, London, and Colombia, to name a few.
+Immerse yourself in a variety of cities, jungles, islands, and other locales in these incredible action-adventure games.

 Publisher: Square Enix